siddimania/SE-Hands-On-lecture/README.md

 Workbench Response:
 Error Code: 1452.
 Cannot add or update a child row: a foreign key constraint fails (`cinemaebooking`.`studentaddress`, CONSTRAINT `studentaddress_ibfk_1` FOREIGN KEY (`uga_id`) REFERENCES `student` (`uga_id`))

+Explaination: Since we have uga_id as foreign key in STUDENTADDRESS, this contraint we only going to accept the values that are already present in STUDENTS table.

 ** SHOW TABLE Queries